cj-mills/christianjmills/_posts/2022-8-8-IceVision-to-OpenVINO-to-Unity-Tutorial-2.md

 ## Summary

-This post covered creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file to perform inference using [OpenVINO](https://docs.openvino.ai/latest/index.html).
+This post covered creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file to perform inference with a YOLOX model using [OpenVINO](https://docs.openvino.ai/latest/index.html).
 In part 3, we build a project in [https://unity.com/](https://unity.com/) that uses this DLL.